24ep/studio/docs/blueprint.md

 ## Core Features:

 - Resume Upload: Enable users to upload resumes in PDF or DOC format.
-- Resume Parsing via n8n: Integrates with an n8n webhook to extract key information such as name, education, skills, and experience from uploaded resumes, preparing the data for storage and candidate fit scoring.
+- Resume Parsing via automation: Integrates with an automation webhook to extract key information such as name, education, skills, and experience from uploaded resumes, preparing the data for storage and candidate fit scoring.
 - Candidate Auto-Match & Scoring: Calculate a fit score for each candidate based on predefined criteria (position, education, skills) and data automatically pulled from the parsed resume.
 This will automatically associate the candidate to the position
 - Candidate Search & Filter: Provide a dedicated page to filter and search candidates.
 Filtering available per position, education and fit score
 - Dashboard Overview: Display a dashboard summarizing the number of candidates per position.